commodity-js/commodity/packages/docs/docs/guides/context-switching.md

 # Context Switching & Enrichment

-Commodity provides powerful, type-safe mechanisms for altering or adding to the dependency context at runtime.
+Architype provides powerful, type-safe mechanisms for altering or adding to the dependency context at runtime.

 ## Enrich Context with Assemblers

 Assemblers allow you to use product suppliers in your factory that can't be assembled at the application's entry point because they depend on a resource (i.e., a piece of context) that is only known or computed deeper in the dependency chain.

-A good example of this is an `AdminPanel`.
+Let's start with a simple example: an `AdminPanel`.
 An `AdminPanel` can't be built until the current session has been validated as having an "admin" role, which doesn't need to be known when the application starts.
 You might want to compute it lazily, only if the user requests to see the `AdminPanel`.
 Here's how to do it with assemblers:

-1.  **Define Assemblers**: In your product definition, list any assemblers in the `assemblers` array.
-2.  **Access in Factory**: The factory function receives a second argument (`$$`) containing the unresolved assemblers.
-3.  **Assemble When Needed**: When you're ready, call `.assemble()` on the assembler, providing any new context required.

 ```tsx
 type Session = { user: User; now: Date }